AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 State Objectives
 ----------------
 The simplest type of objective function that we can add to a phase is a state objective.
 It is a ScalarFunction that we wish to directly minimize that takes some or all of the variables at a phase region.
-Note, then that if you are trying to maximize something you should multiply its value by a negative constant, as ASSET interprets all objective values as values to be minimized.
+Note, if you are trying to maximize something you should multiply it's value by a negative constant, as ASSET interprets all objective values as values to be minimized.
 Generalized state objectives can be added to a phase using the :code:`.addStateObjective` function as shown below.
 The same rules governing
 :code:`.addEqualCon`, and :code:`.addInequalCon` apply here to all possible permutations to the inputs of :code:`.addStateObjective`.
 The only exception being that the function must be an ASSET ScalarFunction.